Running and Osteoarthritis: Does Running Cause Osteoarthritis?

 You may have heard the phrase “exercise is medicine.”
 That’s because exercise, like running, is good for overall health and, specifically, our hearts, lungs, muscles, bones, and brains.
 Running can also help with weight loss, lower cholesterol levels, boost the immune system, fight depression, reduce stress, and improve mood.
 No wonder millions of people around the world exercise by running.
 However, some people are concerned about the impact of running on long-term joint health.

-Does running lead to higher rates of arthritis in knees and hips?
+Does running cause osteoarthritis in knee and hips?
 While many researchers find that running protects bone health, others are concerned that this exercise poses a high risk for age-related changes to hips and knees.
 A study published in the June 2017 issue of JOSPT suggests that the difference in these outcomes depends on the frequency and intensity of running.

 The researchers reviewed 25 studies that included 125,810 people, and ultimately selected 17 studies with a total of 114829 people.
 This study’s authors found that only 3.5% of recreational runners had hip or knee arthritis; this was true for both male and female runners.
 Individuals in the studies who were sedentary and did not run had a higher rate (10.2%) of hip or knee arthritis.